Terragold-techie-underscore/terragolds-mod/README.md

 3. open the mods thingy
 4. hit "import"
 5. hit "import from file"
+6. click on the zip file
-6. reboot mindustry
+7. reboot mindustry
-7. have fun
+8. have fun

 ## Contributing
 Feel free to contribute by: